 Until 2007 Blyth was situated on the A1 southbound, but thanks to a roundabout with the A614 being just north of it and a loop road linking the services to the A614, it was accessible to traffic on both sides of the carriageway.

 Although new road signs were erected to provide the new directions to the services from the A1(M), as of 2014 many of the old signs still haven't been removed, offering a lot of signage and wildly inaccurate directions to the exit required.

-Opposite the services is the site of the old Hilltop roadside café which closed in the 1980s, around the time that the services opened.
+The café closed in the 1980s, around the time that the main service area opened.
 It's not clear whether the two ran alongside each other for a while.
-It was ran by Blue Star - possibly the forecourt operator - and had direct access from the A1 northbound.
-The owner had requested a gap in the barrier so southbound traffic could access it but had this refused.
+It was ran by Blue Star and had direct access from the A1 northbound.
+The owner had requested a gap in the barrier so southbound traffic could access it, but this request was refused.